matt70iu/project-1-html-css-v3/README.md

 ## Testing
 - Header and footer nav elements were not lining up correctly at mobile screen sizes.
 Rectified this with the use of media queries for both header and footer navs.
 - Images were not displaying when page was deployed to github pages.
 Rectified this by changing image file extensions to upper case and removing any underscores in image file names.
-Known issue ith github pages.
+Known issue with github pages.
 - Contact form displaying code institute dump page but not displaying any data that was submitted.
-Corrected form perameters to get rather than post in html rectified iss
+Corrected form perameters to get rather than post in html rectified this.
 - Images were not coded optimally and were returning poor lighthouse and HTML validator results, issues now rectified.
 - Tested site loading and responsiveness in the following browsers: Microsoft Edge, Mozilla Firefox, Google Chrome and everything performed as expected with all images loading and nav items changing as needed for smaller screen sizes.